What is dupilumab?

 - Atopic dermatitis exacerbation

-Dupilumab promising for atopic dermatitis in phase 3 studies
+Dupilumab is promising for atopic dermatitis in phase 3 studies

 - Dupilumab is a fully human monoclonal antibody that inhibits the actions of both IL-4 and IL-13.